RamkumarR89/JsonServer/README.md

   - Retrospective
 - Integration with Ollama using the Mistral model
 - Azure Blob Storage integration for conversation logging and analytics
+- Azure DevOps integration for fetching sprint and work item data
 - Responsive web interface

 ## Prerequisites